 Hormones are little messengers sent to different parts of the body to carry out a specific function.
 Leptin, a protein that functions as a powerful hormone, is made by the body’s adipose tissue (fat stores) and the gastric mucosa or adipose tissue (fat stores).
 Our fat is an organ all on its own and has an amazing function, it’s not just there to pack the calories away like a drawer.
 When energy reserves are high.
 Produced by the fat, leptin travels to the brain where the ‘message’ is delivered as to the state of how much fuel is available to the body, and the rate of metabolism based on the fuel stores.
 The brain can’t ‘see’ how much fat you have stored for fuel – it relies on leptin to report back on this score.
 If leptin doesn’t do its job properly, the brain gets a garbled message that fuel stores are low, so the message is then sent out to eat more to replenish these stores.
 The “leptinmeter” as we call it is like a fuel gauge and if the gauge is working properly and is reliable, the message is received and you don’t want to eat any more than you need.

 Diet-induced obesity interferes with the hormonal regulation of body weight and hunger.
 Very often, overweight/obese people have a malfunctioning “leptin meter” – or it could be broken.
 More and more food is then needed to satisfy your hunger and cravings.
 So how can we optimise this great hormone?
 Here are a few ways to normalise leptin

-- Eat 2-3 decent meals (don’t snack all day – it’s really the worst thing to do for leptin)
+- Eat 2-3 main meals alongside 1-2 snacks (don’t snack all day – it’s really the worst thing to do for leptin)